marshalleq/ddd-capture-toolkit/docs/progress_reporting.md

 ### 2025-12-15
 - **Fixed:** vhs-decode jobs now properly set `job.total_frames`, `job.current_frame`, and `job.current_fps` on the job object, enabling FPS and ETA display in the workflow control centre
+- **Fixed:** tbc-export jobs now use frame-based progress tracking by parsing FFmpeg's `frame=` output instead of file size estimation
+- **Fixed:** tbc-export FPS is now parsed directly from FFmpeg's `fps=` output for accurate real-time display
+- **Fixed:** Cancelled jobs now correctly show as CANCELLED instead of being overwritten to COMPLETED or FAILED